-Rev. Brittini L. Palmer is a freedom writer, preacher, communications consultant, and graduate of Virginia Union University and McAfee School of Theology.
+Rev. Brittini L. Palmer is a freedom writer, preacher, communications consultant, and graduate of Virginia Union University and the McAfee School of Theology at Mercer University.
 You can connect with her on all social media platforms @BrittiniLPalmer.

 Posts By This Author

 The Key to Howard Thurman’s Spirituality Is ‘What Makes You Come Alive’

 As I began to read Lerita Coleman Brown’s new book, What Makes You Come Alive: A Spiritual Walk with Howard Thurman, I received an overwhelming assurance that there was something to learn in this book about our turbulent and violent times.

 Black women have been historically marginalized both in the church and society — and this trend continues today in theological education as well as the church.
 Neither the church nor the world of theology will survive if things continue in this direction.

 God Does Not Will Black People to Die for Justice

 Those of us who consistently deal with inequities are expected to suffer or die for the sake of making the world a more just place.
 This causes God’s heart to ache and humanity’s blood to scream out from every corner of the earth.
 When pain and suffering become the primary means to achieving human rights, many begin to believe Black people suffering and dying for these rights is either God-ordained or a natural part of history.
 This is a lie.
 It is what James Baldwin might call a “palatable” lie, as it is “more palatable than the truth” — the truth that would have us fight back against injustice.